-Congress not qualified to comment on Modi’s govt’s successful economic policies: BJP
+Congress not qualified to comment on Modi govt’s successful economic policies: BJP

 New Delhi, Feb 03: The BJP asserted that the government has initiated wide-ranging measures to kickstart the investment cycle and boost economic growth while maintaining fiscal discipline, as it hit back at the Congress over its criticism of the Union Budget 2020.

-BJP spokesperson G V L Narasimha Rao said the Congress, when in power, had failed to address the challenges facing economy, leaving it in dire straits.
+BJP spokesperson G V L Narasimha Rao said the Congress when in power, had failed to address the challenges facing the economy, leaving it in dire straits.

 The party is hardly qualified to comment on the Modi government's "successful" economic policies in the face of a global economic downturn, he said.